What is a head injury?

 - Fatigue or lethargy

-- Moderate to severe head injury (requires immediate medical attention)--symptoms may include any of the above plus:
+This requires immediate medical attention.
+Symptoms may include any of the above plus:

 - Loss of consciousness